odoo/odoo/doc/api/need_action_specs.rst

 This mechanism is used for instance to display the number of pending actions in menus, such as Leads (12).

+A menu in Settings/Users has been added to allows having a quick look to need_action_user_ids.

 Addon implementation example
 ++++++++++++++++++++++++++++